reymon359/how-to-live/advices/Regret what you have done, not what you have not/index.md

 > Never regret yesterday.
 Life is in you today and you make your tomorrow. ― L. Ron Hubbard

+> “Twenty years from now you will be more disappointed by the things you didn't do than by the ones you did.
+So throw off the bowlines.
+Sail away from the safe harbor.
+Catch the trade winds in your sails.
+Explore.
+Dream.
+Discover.” ― Mark Twain

 ## Resources and credits

 Little, by little, life teaches you about this with the choices you make.